JohanKelyn/Computer_Graphics/OpenGL_Projects/Projects/Readme.md

 This folder contains all my personal projects using OpenGL

-- Project1: Bunny and Dragon Flat Shading.
+- Project1: Flat Shading Using Geometric Shader